-🏴 This is how you can install the Azure AD module for PowerShell yourself (preview)
+🏴 So you can install the Azure AD-module for PowerShell yourself (preview)

 To take advantage of new features within Microsoft 365, Teams or Azure, it is sometimes necessary to use PowerShell log in.
 In this practical guide, you can get started to install the necessary Azure AD Preview module to install.
 Some sample scripts are described in the article.